Board of Directors (2019- 2020)

 Sandra P. Hirst RN, PhD, GNC(C) is an Associate Professor in the Faculty of Nursing.
 She has held a number of leadership positions in gerontology including: president of the Canadian Gerontological Nursing Association; president of the Canadian Association on Gerontology, and president of the Alberta Association of Gerontology.
 Sandra has completed a three year appointment from the Prime Minster to sit on the National Seniors Council.
 She currently sits on the Board of the IFA.
 Her areas of research and related scholarship focus on abuse and neglect of older adults, and the experiences of older adults who reside in long term care facilities.
 In 2012, she received the Jeanne Mance award from the Canadian Nurses Association, the highest honour that a registered nurse can receive from her peers.

-Dr. Ariela Lowenstein
+Member - Dr. Ariela Lowenstein

 President, Max Stern Yezreel Academic College, University of Haifa